Boat Hire Instructor Assistant - Greece

-Boat type: Sailing boat
+Boat type: Rental Boat

 The Panama Canal continues to be a valuable indicator of yacht movement both between the Atlantic and Pacific and on a global level.
 The Canal is working at full capacity and so the peak transit time for yachts is in February and March when waiting time on the Caribbean side can be two weeks or longer unless speeded up by using a local agent.
 The number of transits shows an increase compared to 2000, with a total of 1177 transits in 2010 compared to 790 ten years earlier.
 The proportion between the two directions has remained unchanged at an approximate ratio of 2 to 1, with 771 boats bound for the Pacific and 406 for the Caribbean in 2010 compared to 532 and 258 in 2010.